rlopxhan21/dummyReactDjangoAPIcall/README.md

 # Django Rest Framework
 An web application to add reviews & rating for movies.
 This project is still under development.
-For now, it just includes api endpoints, in future, react will be used iin the future.
+For now, it just includes API endpoints, in future, react will be used iin the future.

 ## How to install:
 In terminal bash: